anthskti/LSTM-Stock-Predictor/README.md

 # LSTM-Google-Model
-Machine Learning Model for Goog Stock Share.\
+Machine Learning Model for GOOG Stock Share.\
 Predicting the question: "Will tomorrow's price be higher than today's closing price?".

 ### Prerequisites